1. Transferable Skills: What Are They & Examples for 2024

 8. Computer skills

-Computer skills are another of the most transferable skills.
-They are also in high demand for almost every job.
+Computer skills, including IT skills, are among the most transferable and common hard skills.
+They are in high demand for almost every job.
 Here are some of the best examples.

 • Office suites (Microsoft Office and G Suite)